SCK-PBL-1 Payload Platform · Full Build Guide

 Flash Board 0004 Custom Firmware

-Board 0004 needs the custom firmware with PICO_MSG support.
+Board 0004 needs the custom firmware with PICO_MSG and CC1190 support.
 Clone github.com/eor123/openlst, build with SDCC, and flash OTA from the ground station Firmware tab.
 See the Developer Guide for full build instructions.

 5